FOSE1025/S2_2020/practicals/week07/FOSE1025_week07_practical_external.md

 3. Modify the script so that it now imports the CSV file that holds the February data and saves it into a variable called `sales_feb`.

-### Participation task
+## Participation task

-Save your script and submit it to the week 3 practical 1 participation task submission box.
+Save the script that you created in activity 2 and submit it to the week 3 practical 1 participation task submission box.

 ## OPTIONAL Activity 3 - Use your peer's script

 This activity is optional for those who completed activities 1 and 2.

-Post your script in the iLearn discussion forum so that other peers can see it.
+Post your script from activity 2 in the iLearn discussion forum so that other peers can see it.
 Choose a script posted by a peer.

 Use your peer's script to import the March data and save it into a variable called `sales_mar`.
 Discuss any problems that you encountered and whether/how the script that you received can be improved to solve these problems.